 Pedestrian accidents occur nearly every day in California.
 Cities such as Solana Beach, have released reports of pedestrians being killed or injured by a vehicle.
-With thousands of drivers occupying the roads on a daily basis, it is inevitable that a negligent driver will be part of the statistics.
+With thousands of drivers occupying the roads on a daily basis, it is inevitable that a negligent driver will be present during these trips.
 This is primarily why a pedestrian must be careful at all times.
 By law, vehicles must yield to pedestrians.
-However, there are reckless drivers out there who would choose to disobey this rule for their own selfish purposes, which increases the chances of an accident.
-In certain circumstances, the pedestrian could be at-fault for the collision.
+However, there are reckless drivers out there who would choose to disobey this rule for their own selfish purposes.

-If you are were a pedestrian who fell victim to a motor vehicle accident and would like to file a claim against the at-fault driver, West Coast Trial Lawyers has experienced Solana Beach pedestrian accident attorneys that are committed to making sure you get a satisfactory end-result to your case.
-Our team has successfully won over 5,000 personal injury cases.
-We have also acquired more than $1 billion in settlements and judgments for our clients.
+If you are a pedestrian who fell victim to a motor vehicle accident and would like to file a claim against the at-fault driver, West Coast Trial Lawyers has experienced Solana Beach pedestrian accident attorneys that are committed to making sure you get a satisfactory outcome to your case.
+Our team has successfully won over 5,000 personal injury cases and acquired more than $1 billion in settlements and judgments for our clients.
 Our achievements have gotten us ranked as one of the top personal injury law firms in Solana Beach.

-Our services do not offer any financial risks.
-No fees will be charged until we win!
-To schedule a free, no-obligation consultation at our Solana Beach personal injury law firm, reach out to our 24/7 legal team by calling (858) 566-7890 or emailing [email protected]Intentionally Hitting Someone With A Car
+To schedule a free, no-obligation consultation at our Solana Beach personal injury law firm, reach out to our 24/7 legal team by calling (858) 283-5917 or emailing [email protected].

 Due to the negligent nature of pedestrian accidents, a victim will likely be entitled to punitive damages.
 The pedestrian is expected to show proof of the driver intentionally trying to injure them.
 Punitive damages will be awarded by the court’s discretion.
 The wrongdoer will suffer punishments for deliberately performing acts of malice.